top of page

 The Fighter's Brain

 The second element to good fight scenes is actual battle tactics.
 Because characters are fighting, because they are using only their amygdala, they will always take the easiest and simplest route to the closest short-term solution.
-When your apartment is burning down, you're not thinking of any long-term plan -- just "Get out now!"
+When your apartment is burning down, you're not thinking of any long-term plan, only "Get out now!"
 If characters in a fight have any other intention than to win or escape, you're "forcing" your character.

 Despite what Hollywood might show you, most karate matches last only a few moves – no, not a few minutes, just a few moves.
 Most gunfights last fewer than 10 shots.
 Swordsmen will not disarm their opponent with a swift move only to kick the sword back to their opponent so the fencing can continue.
 And real-life fist fights don’t involve giving your opponent time to take off his jacket and roll up his sleeves.